ArtisSubjective/AABrowser-experimental_features-/README.md

 **Ready to drive?** If you agree to the license, download the latest APK from the [GitHub Releases](https://github.com/kododake/AABrowser/releases) page.

-**P.S.
-Quick developer confession:** If you download the latest APK and it still shows "Version 1.0"—don't worry!
-That *is* the newest code (it has all the 1.1 features).
-I totally messed up and forgot to update the version number *inside* the app before pushing the release. 😅 Just know you have the correct, latest version!

 ---

 ## ⚠️ Current Issue